KTH-PDC/epic-pid-userdocs/source/Epic_Copy.rst

               -keysize 4096
                foo_USER01_310_privkey.bin foo_USER01_310_pubkey.bin

-Note: We put foo_USER01_310 into the name to remember for which user name this key pair is generated!
+**Note:** We put foo_USER01_310 into the name to remember for which user name this key pair is generated!
 When it asks whether you want to encrypt the key, type ‘n’:

 Would you like to encrypt your private key? (y/n) [y] n

 2. Send the public key to SURFsara
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please send your public key file foo_USER01_310_pubkey.bin to the SURFsara helpdesk.
+Please send your public key file foo_USER01_310_pubkey.bin to the SNIC helpdesk at support@swestore.se.

-Create a message for the attention of "The SURFsara EPIC PID service team".
+Create a message for the attention of "The SNIC ePIC PID handle service team".
 Include your name, the public key and the assigned prefix on the handle system.

 3. Transforming the binary private key (.bin) to a .pem file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^